 Candidate trait detection

 Traits associated with the detected outliers could causally influence the outcome.
 MR-TRYX searches the MR-Base database to identify the traits that have associations with the detected outliers.
 By default, we limit the search to traits for which the GWAS results have greater than 500,000 SNPs and sample sizes exceeding 5,000.
 Traits that have an association with outlier SNPs at genome-wide threshold (p < 5 x 10-8; in keeping with traditional GWAS thresholds used for instrument selection) are regarded as potential risk factors for the outcome and defined as “candidate traits”.
 Each candidate trait is tested for its influence on the original outcome (Figure 1) using the IVW random effects model.
-Further, the candidate traits are used for MR analysis on the exposure to elucidate whether candidate traits explain the relationship between the exposure and the outcome independently.
+Further, the candidate traits that are putatively associated with the outcome (p <0.05) are used for MR analysis on the exposure to elucidate whether candidate traits explain the relationship between the exposure and the outcome independently.

 Obtaining candidate trait - outcome effect estimates